Unity-Technologies/datasetinsights/.github/ISSUE_TEMPLATE/questions-about-datasetinsights.md

 ---
-name: Questions about datasetinsights project
+name: Questions about datasetinsights
 about: Ask your question or about any confusion that you have about this project
-title:
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---

-/kind question

 **Question:**
 [You can ask any question about this project.]